ibm-cloud-docs/cloud-object-storage/object-fine-grain.md

 | `cloud-object-storage.object.put_object_lock_legal_hold_version` | Manager, Writer         |
 {: caption="Table 1.
 IAM roles that are associated with Object Lock actions." caption-side="bottom"}

 Users with the **Writer** role can make an object undeletable for many years (possibly thousands of years).
-Consider crafting custom roles that do not allow most users to set a Retain Until Date.
+Consider crafting custom roles that do not allow most users to set a *Retain Until Date*.
 {: attention}

 ## Activity Tracker events